 The Board is of the opinion that Sparebanken Møre’s aggregate risk exposure conform to the Group’s targeted risk profile.
 The Board considers the Group’s and Bank’s risk management to be satisfactory.

 Credit risk (or counterparty risk) is the risk of losses associated with customers or other counterparties being unable to fulfil their obligations at the agreed time pursuant to written agreements, and of received collateral not covering outstanding claims.

 Credit risk also encompasses concentration risk, including risk linked to major commitments with the same customer, concentration within geographic areas or industries or with similar groups of customers.

-Compliance with the Board's resolutions within the area of credit is monitored by the Bank's Risk Management & Compliance unit.
-This unit is independent of the customer divisions.
+Compliance with the Board’s resolutions within the area of credit is monitored by the Bank’s Risk Management and Compliance Section, which is independent of the customer divisions.
 The Board receives reports on credit risk trends throughout the year in monthly risk reports.
-In addition, periodic reviews of the credit area are carried out by the Audit and Risk Committee.
+In addition, periodic reviews of the credit area are carried out by the Audit Committee and the Risk Committee.
 The Board receives quarterly reports on mortgage lending, in line with the guidelines of the Financial Supervisory Authority of Norway.
-Sparebanken Møre's internal guidelines conform to the Financial Supervisory Authority of Norway's guidelines for mortgage lending.
+Sparebanken Møre’s internal guidelines conform to the Financial Supervisory Authority of Norway’s guidelines for mortgage lending.